A disproportionate number of senior roles in our industry are occupied by those from wealthy backgrounds.

 The Bridge Group’s report ‘Who Gets Ahead and How’ shows that across the economy, 52% of UK CEOs come from professional backgrounds – as defined by parental occupation at age 14.
 In financial services, this figure rises to 89%, putting the industry significantly out of touch with the communities it serves.
 This compares to 37% of the UK’s working population.

 As data collection grows, so will our understanding of the extent of the problem.
 However, we know for certain that by failing to address socio-economic diversity and social mobility, our industry risks missing out on the valuable perspectives and potential of a vast section of the society it seeks to serve.

+– Continue to collaborate with other Diversity Project workstreams.
 A major goal of ours is to avoid falling prey to diversity ‘top trumps’.
 As social mobility overlaps with so many other diversity traits, collaboration is crucial to creating the inclusive and diverse workforces we all need and deserve.